Plan B: you do get through it

 A little over two years ago my family and I faced a challenge that changed us.
-We’re not unique; life is supposed to do that for all of us in some way.
+We’re not unique; life changes all of us.
 It left me reeling emotionally for some time, and it’s still hard.
-There was a sudden need for a Plan B that hadn’t been written, that I didn’t want to write, and a road ahead that looked bleak.
-I didn’t know how I would get through it, or even if I wanted to.
+Suddenly we needed a Plan B that hadn’t been written, one I didn’t want to write, and the road ahead that looked bleak.
+I didn’t know how to get through it, or even if I wanted to.
+We felt broken, marked.
 It was tough.
 Would I ever be happy again?

 Even so, I have times when I worry and wonder and doubt.
-A few months ago I was feeling vulnerable and concerned when the voice of the Spirit came into my mind.
-This is what I heard:
+A few months ago I was feeling vulnerable and concerned when I heard these words my mind:

 This lesson hit me like a thunderbolt.
-It was one of those things that I knew, but in being told it was like hearing it for the first time.
+I knew it intellectually but had forgotten it in practice.
 It’s true.
 Like every other family out there, mine is unique.
-We’re not supposed to look like every other family.
+We’re not supposed to look like any other family.

 And so I’ve been asking more.
 Asking Heavenly Father what he wants our family to be like, what things I need to start or stop doing, or do differently.
-Interestingly, the conversation has been a lot less about the specifics I thought I’d learn, and a lot more about service.
+Interestingly, the conversation has been a lot less about specifics, and a lot more about service.
 So far my biggest lesson has simply been that God wants us to be serving.
 He wants us lifting, blessing, and strengthening others.
 He wants us working to make the world a little better.
 Even while we grapple with our Plan B.

 I was asked last-minute to teach a class in Church today, and the topic is service.
 The lesson is full of quotes from Gordon B. Hinckley, who is one of my heroes.
 When I read this quote everything inside me went still.
 He captured my heart: “I wish to be up and doing.
 I wish to face each day with resolution and purpose.
 I wish to use every waking hour to give encouragement, to bless those whose burdens are heavy, to build faith and strength of testimony.”

-I want so much to be this sort of person.
+This is the sort of person I want to be.
 I didn’t want to teach the lesson and forget a few weeks later how much these words meant to me.
 So I dusted off my pen and practiced some lettering.
 This handout was the result.

 If it resonates with you, too, feel free to download the PDF, which includes a full page and a half page format.
 The world would be a pretty amazing place if we all lived each day like this!
 And remember, if you’re wrestling with a Plan B in your life, that you and yours are unique.
 No one else is just like you, so focus on the hard work of growing in healthy ways.
 Let go of comparisons.
 Plan B will change you, but it can also make you better.
 And a better you is exactly what the world needs.